 Theme Two: Local, national, international and global areas of interest.

 Theme Three: Current and future study and employment

-Year 11 is aimed at improving subject knowledge and grammatical structures across language GCSE topics, exam skill techniques and developing speaking and writing skills.
+Year 10is built around mastering subject specific language and grammar and extending vocabulary, which will allow students to access high grades at GCSE.
+Lessons are extremely interactive to promote confidence in speaking.
+Year 11is aimed at improving subject knowledge and grammatical structures across language GCSE topics, exam skill techniques and developing speaking and writing skills.
 Organisation is key at this stage as well as regular reviewing of vocabulary and grammar (both with the class teacher and independently) in preparation for exams.
-Students should be accessing past papers at home and completing regular listening exercises as part of their independent study.
-Students will sit a mock exam in all four skills.

 The A level topics are covered across the two-year course.
 There are three A-level exams:

 Students are tested on all 3 skills, including translation across all of the subject content areas.

 Students answer two questions based on a film and a book.